 A. Many Canadians dream of a retirement that includes travel abroad.
 Some even live abroad part of the year or most of the year, or give up their Canadian residency entirely.

 In the case of Mexico, Marianna, a taxpayer is considered a resident of Mexico if they have a permanent home available to them in Mexico.
 If they have homes in both Mexico and Canada, the location of their centre of vital interests—their personal and economic ties—must be considered.
-This is a condition of the Canada–Mexico Income Tax Convention, a tax treaty that is like many others that Canada enters into with other countries to establish tax rules between them.
+This is a condition of the Canada–Mexico Income Tax Convention, a tax treaty that is like many others that Canada has entered into with other countries to establish tax rules between them.

 The courts typically refer to the residence article of the OECD Model Tax Convention when defining the centre of vital interests: